MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 The last two argument are optional:
 * *--new-folder path\to\the\folder\where\patients\will\be\moved*: Is the path where patient folders will be moved after execution.
 If not specified patient folders will remain in *path\to\input\folder*;
-* *--join-data True*: If *True*, the new data extracted will be appended to ones already present in the excel file. if *False* (default), the data already in the excel file will be overwritten by the new ones.
+* *--join-data True*: If *True*, the new data extracted will be appended to the ones already present in the excel file. if *False* (default), the data already in the excel file will be overwritten by the new ones.

 ## Testing
 In order to run [Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py) both [Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py) file and [tests](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/tests) folder must be downloaded.